Stream Processing and Event Timestamps

 Sliding window aggregation is a great tool to discover the dynamic properties of your event stream.
 Quick example: say your event stream contains GPS location reports from millions of mobile users.
 With a few lines of code you can split the stream into groups by user ID and apply a sliding window with linear regression to retrieve a smoothened velocity vector of each user.
 Applying the same kind of window the second time will give you acceleration vectors, and so on.

-In Hazelcast, the tumbling window is a special case of the sliding window.
+In Hazelcast, the tumbling window is just a special case of the sliding window.
 Since the sliding step is configurable, you can set it equal to the window itself.
 You can imagine the window tumbling over from one position to the next.
 Since Hazelcast has an optimized computation scheme for the sliding window, there is little reason not to use a sliding step finer than the size of the window.
-A general recommendation is 10-100 steps per window.
+A rule of thumb is 10-100 steps per window.

 While the sliding window has a fixed, predetermined length, the session window adapts to the data itself.
 When two consecutive events are separated by more than the configured timeout, that gap marks the boundary between the two windows.
 If there is no data, there is no session window, either.